 Diagnosis and Assessment

-- Routine laboratory tests that should be performed for the investigation of all patients with hypertension include the following:
+- Routine laboratory tests that should be performed for the investigation of all patients with hypertension include:

 - Urinalysis (Grade D);

 - Blood chemistry (potassium, sodium, and creatinine) (Grade D);

 - Fasting blood glucose and/or glycated hemoglobin (A1c) (Grade D);

 - Serum total cholesterol, low-density lipoprotein, high-density lipoprotein (HDL), non-HDL cholesterol, and triglycerides (Grade D); lipids may be drawn fasting or non-fasting (Grade C).

 - Assess urinary albumin excretion in patients with diabetes (Grade D).